spencermountain/dumpster-dive/README.md

-# A whole Wikipedia, right in mongodb
+# A whole Wikipedia, sitting in mongodb
-put a hefty [wikipedia dump](https://dumps.wikimedia.org) quickly into mongo, with fully-parsed wikiscript, without thinking, without loading it into memory, grepping, unzipping, or other cli nonsense.
+put your hefty [wikipedia dump](https://dumps.wikimedia.org) into mongo, with fully-parsed wikiscript - without thinking, without loading it into memory, grepping, unzipping, or other crazy command-line nonsense.

-It's a javascript-only one-liner that can get a highly-queryable wikipedia on your laptop in a nice afternoon.
+It's a javascript one-liner that puts a highly-queryable wikipedia on your laptop in a nice afternoon.

-It also uses [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse wikiscript into *nearly-nice* json.
+It uses [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse wikiscript into *almost-nice* json.

 ```bash
 npm install -g wikipedia-to-mongodb